beginner-corp/lambda/readme.md

 - Validates parameters
 - Checks for an authorized account
-- And then either returns data safely
+- And then returns data safely
 - Or if anything fails return JSON serialized `Error` array

 ```javascript